fmoraes87/firecrawl-selfhosted-sdk/README.md

 ### Map a Website

 Use `map_url` to generate a list of URLs from a website.
-The `params` argument let you customize the mapping process, including options to exclude subdomains or to utilize the sitemap.
+The `params` argument lets you customize the mapping process, including options to exclude subdomains or to utilize the sitemap.

 ```js
 const mapResult = await app.mapUrl('https://example.com') as MapResponse;